miku/blobproc/README.md

 The goal is to have artifacts (fulltext, thumbnails, metadata, ...)  derived from millions of PDF files available in a storage system (e.g. S3).
-In the best case, the artifacts can be kept up to do in an unattended way.
+In the best case, the artifacts can be kept up to date in an unattended way.

 BLOBPROC currently ships with two cli programs: